milasudril/texpainter/quick-start_guide/index.md

 ## Exportinig the result

 Before exporting the texture image, it is a good idea to save your document.
-Do so by selecting "Save" from the <a href="../app/document_menu.html">Document menu</a>.
+Do so by selecting "Save" from the document <a href="../app/menubar.html">menu</a>.
 By convention, the filename extension for Texpainter files is "txp".
 However you are free to choose any other extension if that works better for you.
 When you have saved your document, its filename will appear in the title bar.

-To export the texture image, select Export from the <a href="../app/document_menu.html">Document menu</a>.
+To export the texture image, select Export from the document <a href="../app/menubar.html">menu</a>.
 Set the name of the exported file.

 ![The "Export" dialog](../app/export_dlg.png)

 To increase render quality, it is possible to use
-<a href="../glossary.html#isupersampling">supersampling</a>.
+<a href="../glossary.html#supersampling">supersampling</a>.
 For the purpose of this tutorial, set
 supersampling to 4.
 This will use 16 times the amount of RAM.

 ![Filename and supersampling set](export_dlg_with_name_and_supersampling_set.png)